 Cascades at Estero sits on 158 acres of inland Estero land, just east of Tamiami Trail (U.S. 41) off Estero Parkway.
 The community is gated and deed-restricted, with a staffed gatehouse at the main entrance, and is comprised of 614 single-family homes — that count is fixed at full build-out, which is one of the community’s most underrated long-term-value features.
 Cascades cannot grow.
 There is no remaining buildable land inside the gates.
-Supply comes from owner turnover only.
+Supply comes from owner turnover only — which is exactly why working with a team that watches the Development-level MLS report week to week is worth so much here.

 The street grid is built around several scenic lakes and cascading fountains that give the community its name.
 Walking and biking trails connect the residential streets to the central clubhouse amenity zone, and covered verandas are common features on the original Levitt-era home designs.